lzhenn/wrfout_extractor/ReadMe.md

 python3 run_slicer.py
 ```

-If things go smothly, you would expect to see subset files as you configured in `[OUTPUT][slicer_output_root]`.
+If everything goes smoothly, you would expect to see subset files in the folder as you configured in `[OUTPUT][slicer_output_root]`.

-And then run extractor pipeline to get the variables at a specific location.
+Next, just configure the location and execute ` python3 run_extractor.py` pipeline to archive the variables at a specific site.
+You would expect to see csv files in your specified output folder named like `var2d_S2040060100E2040060102_lat22.5_lon113.95.csv` and `var2d_S2040060100E2040060102_lat22.5_lon113.95.csv`, which stores 2d and 3d variables you prescried in `config.ini`, respectively.

 ### Input Files